 To recapitulate, we can simply divide this short introduction into two parts.

 i.
 Pilot Scheme 1 can only be undertaken after the Pre-Summit on World Society Well Being and Quality of Life that is essential for reaching a world consensus on a WBQoL Definition and on a Standard Methodology for National Society Well Being and Quality of Life Profile Assessment.

 ii.
 Pilot Scheme 1 takes place in all the villages/towns/cities/rural areas of a given country.

 iii.
-A village/town/city/rural area society well being and quality of life profile is created.
+Village/town/city/rural area society well being and quality of life profiles are created.

 iv.
-Based on this Profile, we explore what must be done to achieve, improve and sustain the citizens' well being and quality of life in their city.
+Based on these profiles, we explore what must be done to achieve, improve and sustain the citizens' well being and quality of life in their village/town/city.

+i.
+Integrate all the data in a model that is accessible to the city citizens (but respecting privacy) through interactive software inviting constant feedback from the population in the city.
+This both empowers the citizen and has high educative value encouraging holistic thinking, creating a collective responsibility/conscience and improving good citizenship.

 ii.
-Integrate all these networks in a model that is accessible to all and explore how they interact inviting constant feedback from the population in the city.
-This both empowers the citizen and has high educative value creating a collective responsibility/conscience and improving good citizenship.

-iii.
 Based on the inhabitants' concerns, identify which network (or set of networks) needs attention.
-Using the virtual model of city society well being and quality of life, we can suggest alternative solutions in direct communication with the citizen and see which fits best.
+Using the virtual model of the real city, we can suggest alternative solutions in direct communication with the citizen and see which fits best.